Noise from construction and demolition

 What can I do?

-If you are a householder doing some or all of the work yourself, try to avoid causing any noise in the evenings or on Sundays or Bank Holidays.
+If you are a householder doing some or all of the work yourself, avoid causing any noise in the evenings or on Sundays or Bank Holidays.

-The Council will investigate complaints or inquiries made concerning noise from construction site.
-The Council will take into account the type of noise being complained about and the times that the noise occurs.
+We can investigate complaints made concerning noise from demolition and construction sites.
+We will assess the type of noise being reported and the alleged impacts.